Bass Guitar Scales: A Comprehensive Guide

 Once you’ve got the basics down, it’s time to explore more complex scales.
 Let’s delve into some advanced bass guitar scales.

-The Dorian Mode isn’t just for jazz players.
+The Dorian Mode isn’t just for jazz players

 The Mixolydian Mode